 I’ve thought about hurting myself.
 I’ve worried about what other people thought of me.
 I’ve lived in fear and trauma over the people in my life.
-I’ve sat in deep contemplation about my future and felt the lowest of lows from experiences that are over to experiences I won’t even be able to have.
-I still do some of these things today.
-But what changes how I feel about these things is how much I know it doesn’t truly effect me.
+I’ve sat in deep contemplation about my future and felt the lowest of lows from experiences that are over to ones I won’t even be able to have.
+I still do some of these things to this day.
+But what changes how I feel is the extent of acknowledgement knowing that it doesn’t truly effect me.
 Every insight outside of myself has either been a deterrent or attribution to my own self-worth.
 But through this continuing journey of self-actualization, I’ve realized (acknowledging how cliche this sounds) that it starts with me.

 To begin, I really value advice and perspective from the people in my life.
-But in retrospect, someone else’s opinion won’t always necessary be true for you.
-It may seem right and good (especially if you really value this person’s advice), but there really is no right or wrong.
-However you perceive a situation will differ greatly from person to person.
+But in retrospect, someone else’s opinion won’t always necessarily be true for you.
+It may seem right and good (especially if you respect this person), but there really is no right or wrong.
+Perception will differ greatly from person to person.

 Life needs radical acceptance.
 We must accept what makes us different.
 What makes your room mate angry, what disappoints your parents, what you dislike about your partner, what causes you physical or emotional pain, who can’t be in your life, what you can’t have and what you can’t change.

 Life warrants radical acceptance.
 To focus more on the gratitude in living a peaceful life.
 In being able to sleep in your own bed and choose what makes you laugh, or being able to afford the little comforts of life to experiencing something that makes you smile even just for a moment.